The Importance of Drilling Bit Selection

 Lithology In Drilling Bit Selection

-Compressive rock strength can be derived from log data in a number of similar ways.
+Compressive rock strength can be derived from log data in several similar ways.
 The basic requirements are gamma-ray, sonic, and mud logs.
-The compressive strength of the rock is related to the sonic travel time through a series of equations in which the constants are modified by the lithology.
+The compressive strength of the rock is related to the sonic travel time through a series of equations in which the lithology modifies the constants.

 Ts = Shear Travel Time – calculated with an adjustment reflecting grain size